TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

 \textbf{Multi-Objective Criterion.} With resource constraints being at the forefront in tiny edge devices, we investigate the trade-offs among accuracy gain, compute and memory cost.
-To this end, we analyse each layer's contribution (\textit{i.e.}~accuracy gain) on the target dataset by updating a single layer at a time, together with cost-normalised metrics, including accuracy gain \textit{per parameter} and \textit{per MAC operation} of each layer.
-Figure~\ref{fig:model_analysis} shows the results of MCUNet~\cite{lin_mcunet_2020} on the Traffic Sign~\cite{gtsrb_2013} dataset (see \S\ref{app:additional_results:contri_anal} for more results).
+To this end, we analyse each layer's contribution (\textit{i.e.}~\textit{accuracy gain}) on the target dataset by updating a single layer at a time, together with cost-normalised metrics, including \textit{accuracy gain per parameter} and \textit{per MAC operation} (\textit{i.e.}~Accuracy gain divided by the number of parameters and MACs of each layer).
+Figure~\ref{fig:model_analysis} shows the results of MCUNet~\citep{lin_mcunet_2020} on the Traffic Sign~\citep{gtsrb_2013} dataset (see Appendix~\ref{app:additional_results:contri_anal} for more results).
 We make the following observations: (1)~the peak point of accuracy gain occurs at the first layer of each block (pointwise convolutional layer) (Figure~\ref{subfig:accuracygain}), (2)~the accuracy gain per parameter and computation cost occurs at the second layer of each block (depthwise convolutional layer) (Figures~\ref{subfig:accuracygain_params} and~\ref{subfig:accuracygain_macs}).
-These findings indicate a non-trivial trade-off between accuracy, memory, and computation, demonstrating the necessity for an effective layer/channel selection method that jointly considers all the aspects.
+These findings indicate a non-trivial trade-off between accuracy, memory, and computation, demonstrating the necessity for an effective and resource-aware layer/channel selection for on-device training that jointly considers all the aspects.

 To encompass both accuracy and efficiency aspects, we design a multi-objective criterion for the layer selection process of our task-adaptive sparse-update method.
-To quantify the importance of channels and layers on the fly, we propose the use of Fisher information on activations~\cite{amari1998naturalgrad,theis2018faster,kim2022fisher}, often used to identify \textit{less important} channels/layers for pruning~\cite{theis2018faster,turner2019blockswap}.
-Whereas we use it as a proxy for \textit{more important} channels/layers for weight update.
-Formally, given $N$ examples of target inputs, the Fisher information $\Delta_{o}$ can be calculated after backpropagating the loss $L$ with respect to activations $a$ of a layer:
+To quantify the importance of channels and layers on the fly, we propose the use of Fisher information on activations~\citep{amari1998naturalgrad,theis2018faster,kim2022fisher}, often used to identify \textit{less important} channels/layers for pruning~\citep{theis2018faster}. \ydk{In addition, \citet{turner2019blockswap} demonstrated that the summation of the Fisher information on channel activations for a whole block (consisting of several layers) is a useful metric in identifying effective blocks in architecture search, whereas we use it as a proxy for identifying \textit{with fine granularity the more important} layers/channels for weight update.} Formally, given $N$ examples of target inputs, the Fisher information $\Delta_{o}$ can be calculated after backpropagating the loss $L$ with respect to activations $a$ of a layer:

 where gradient is denoted by $g_{nd}$ and $D$ is feature dimension of each channel (\textit{e.g.}~$D=H \times W$ of height $H$ and width $W$).
 We obtain the Fisher potential $P$ for a whole layer by summing $\Delta_{o}$ for all activation channels as: $P = \sum_{o}\Delta_{o}$.